sblaisfernandez/webOneBiteAtaTime/learn_PostgreSQL_PostGIS/NOTE_PostGIS.md

 The spatial type modifier restricts the kind of shapes and dimensions allowed in the column.
 Values allowed for the spatial type are: POINT, LINESTRING, POLYGON, MULTIPOINT, MULTILINESTRING, MULTIPOLYGON, GEOMETRYCOLLECTION.
 The geography type does not support curves, TINS, or POLYHEDRALSURFACEs.

 **Best practices to create a table with a column of data type geography**

+It is possible to have more than one geometry column in a table.

 ```sql
 -- 1) Simple "places" table with a geography Point in WGS84